-Kalani’s in South Lake Tahoe warms winter with Hawaiian Island fare
+Kalani’s on South Shore warms winter with Hawaiian Island fare

 Snowboards, surfboards, sushi.
 The Tahoe-Hawaii connection is a well-travelled one, and the shortest distance between the two happy places might be Kalani’s at Lake Tahoe, where waves of Pacific Rim flavors are served in an upscale but chill mountain setting.